ActiveState/neuroblast/README.md

 Use either `SPACE` or the A button on your gamepad to fire.
 You can hold the button down for continuous fire.

-### Special Menu Commands
+### Debug Menu Commands

-On the main menu of the Python version, you can use the following commands:
+On the main menu of the Python version, you can use the following commands to export debug data:

 `x` - Exports a model using the SavedModelBuilder functionality to use in the Go version
 `w` - Exports weights.csv which are the trained weights of the current model